GulshanJha00/Link/README.md

-# Cheated
+# Lynked

-Cheated is a real-time **code-sharing platform** that allows users to share code instantly with others.
+Lynked is a real-time **code-sharing platform** that allows users to share code instantly with others.
 Built for students, developers, and collaborators, it also integrates **AI-based debugging** using Gemini AI to help users understand or fix code on the fly.

 ---